OWASP/owasp-summit-2017/Participants/Nikita.md

 ## Nikita

-(add info, links, blogs, twitter, bio, what would like to see at the summit) My name is Nikita.
-I am an editor and have over a decade of experience working with various international media houses.
-My work has been published in multiple publications.
+My name is Nikita Garia and I've joined as a Summit Editor.
+I have over a decade of experience working with various international media houses in the capacity of editor/writer.
+My work has been published in multiple publications through the years.